mcwarman/blog/content/posts/2024-05-31-opening-pull-request-links-from-terminal.md

 www-browser $(cat .git/pull-request-url);
 ```

-Now with the new commands we can turn them into git aliases by wrapping them in shell functions  `f() { ...; }; f` and using `!` as prefix which allows you run external commands in git alias:
+Now with the new commands we can turn them into git aliases by wrapping them in shell functions  `f() { ...; }; f` and using `!` as prefix which allows you to run external commands in git alias:

 ```toml
 # ~/.gitconfig